How do I change the FOV in Skyrim?

 The next time you launch the game, switch to first-person view, then press Tab to open the menu.
 When you close the menu, your FOV should update automatically.

-This setting should persist when opening/closing the map, moving fast and sprinting, unless you change the FOV via the console.
-Note that the console can restore the default FOV in certain situations.
+This setting should persist when opening/closing the map, moving quickly, and sprinting, unless you change the FOV via the console.
+Note that the console may reset the FOV to its default value in certain situations.

 Guide to adjusting the FOV in Skyrim with the Console